laserson/dotfiles/README.md

 ## Setting up a new MacOS machine

+Terminal-related stuff

+- Set up Solarized theme for Terminal
+- Set up SSH keys as necessary.
+Can transfer from other machines.
+- Install homebrew
+- Install fish shell and see instructions for bootstrapping a server for fish

 1. Set computer name (under Sharing in System Preferences)
 2. Install homebrew (see reqs there for installing Xcode).